Tinchy Stryder

-Kwasi Esono Danquah III (/ˈkweɪsi dæŋˈkwɑː/ KWAY-see-_-dang-KWAH; born 14 September 1986), known by the stage name Tinchy Stryder, is a Ghanaian-British rapper, singer, songwriter, entrepreneur and investor.
+Kwasi Esono Danquah III (/ˈkweɪsi dæŋˈkwɑː/ KWAY-see-_-dang-KWAH; born 14 September 1986), better known by his stage name Tinchy Stryder, is a British rapper, singer, songwriter, entrepreneur and investor.

 Stryder has released three solo studio albums, Star in the Hood (2007), Catch 22 (2009), and Third Strike (2010).
 Stryder's business ventures include the clothing line Star in the Hood, the Cloud 9 X Goji headphone and audio equipment range in collaboration with Goji Electronics.

 Early life and education

-Stryder was born Kwasi Danquah in Accra, Ghana in 1986.
+Stryder was born as Kwasi Esono Danquah III on 14 September 1986 in Accra, Ghana.

-Stryder has lived in England, United Kingdom since 1995.
+Stryder has lived in the United Kingdom since 1995.
 In Bow, London, he attended St Bonaventure's Catholic School in nearby Forest Gate, Newham; He gained a B.A.
 (Hons) in Digital arts, Moving image and Animation at the University of East London.
 He began making music in 1997, aged 11, and started in business almost immediately after completing his A-levels in 2006.